American Heart Association Portfolio Manager, Social Impact Fund in Atlanta, Georgia

 ** This role is grant funded and will be staffed for a minimum of 2 years.
 The intent is to secure additional funding to extend the position beyond 2 years.

-Develop a network to source and recruit new impact investments, with an emphasis on achieving impact at scale.
+Develop a network to source and recruit new impact investments, including performance based grants, convertible notes and loans, with an emphasis on achieving impact at scale.
 Screen potential investments and review applications.
 Provide the Fund with expert guidance on local market conditions and opportunities in assigned location(s).

 Conduct desk and on-site due diligence of potential Investments to assess prospects’ financial and social performance, and mission fit with AHA.
 Present potential Investments for approval by Investment Committee.